thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 ##  Prerequisites

 ThoughtSpot instances on AWS need AWS EC2 instances to be provisioned in the AWS account before ThoughtSpot can be installed and launched.
-Please make sure you follow the guidelines below for setting up your EC2 details:
+Please make sure you follow these guidelines for setting up your EC2 details:
 - Sign in to your AWS account from the [AWS Amazon sign in page](https://console.aws.amazon.com/console/home).
 - Copy the following ThoughtSpot public AMI which has been made available in N. California region to your AWS region:
 **AMI Name**: centos-golden-20171207-61be6ad-prod-small